coq-community/manifesto/README.md

 the basis for tutorials which explain the tricks and interesting parts.
 Gathering such packages and their documentation could give rise to a new, interactive “book” that would target advanced Coq learners.

+We will propose a format for the documentation packages based on a preliminary work by Pierre Castéran.

 ### Advertising interesting packages ###